bcoin-org/bmultisig/docs/signing.md

 or be totally independent from xpub.
 It should be stored securely depending on context and be only decrypted for small time: proposal creation and proposal rejection.
+It's recommended that you use different authPrivKey for different wallets.

 ### Handling token, joinPubKey
   - `token` is necessary for authenticating requests, so it's